seaslicensing/seaslicensing.github.io/index.md

 * [Join GitHub](https://github.com/join)

-Note that your account belongs to you (and GitHub), so you can use any name that is still available in the GitHub account namespace.
-If you want to register an account dedicated to Penn-related work, consider using your PennKey username if it's available (or yourpennname-upenn, i.e. bfrankln-upenn) to simplify collaboration with other Penn users.
-Account names are not unique to the upenn organization, so do not assume that a GitHub account belongs to a Penn affiliate because it is the same as someone's PennName.
+You can use any available name for your GitHub account.
+If your PennKey username (PennName) is unavailable, consider using *yourpennname*-upenn (i.e. bfrankln-upenn).
+Since GitHub account names are not unique to the **upenn** organization, do not assume that a GitHub account belongs to a Penn affiliate because it is the same as someone's PennName.

-All members of the upenn GitHub organization are required to have two-factor authentication enabled on their GitHub accounts.
+All members of the **upenn** GitHub organization are required to have two-factor authentication enabled on their GitHub accounts.
 If you have not done so already, see these instructions:

 * [Configuring two-factor authentication](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/configuring-two-factor-authentication)

-After logging into your GitHub account (with two-factor authentication enabled), visit this URL to authenticate with your PennKey and automatically become a member of the upenn GitHub organization:
+After logging into your GitHub account (with two-factor authentication enabled), visit this URL to authenticate with your PennKey and automatically become a member of the **upenn** GitHub organization:

 * [https://github.com/orgs/upenn/sso/sign_up](https://github.com/orgs/upenn/sso/sign_up)